ellessenne/dotfiles/README.md

 ### Visual Studio Code Settings

-Custom settings for Visual Studio Code are included as the [vscode-settings.json](https://raw.githubusercontent.com/ellessenne/dotfiles/master/vscode-settings.json) file.
+Custom settings for Visual Studio Code are included as the `[vscode-settings.json](https://raw.githubusercontent.com/ellessenne/dotfiles/master/vscode-settings.json) file.

 ### Homebrew

 I also set up the Makevars file to use `gcc` installed from Homebrew, as described in [here](https://nistara.net/post/compile-issues-r/).

+### Git Configuration

+I set up the [.gitconfig](https://raw.githubusercontent.com/ellessenne/dotfiles/master/.gitconfig) file (usually located in `~`) to use Visual Studio Code as the default text editor.